jakebesworth/Resume/README.md

 * Font: Libre Baskerville
 * Icons: Font Awesome
 * B&W: Uncomment the \PRINT line
-* Looking to hire me?
+* Looking to contact me?
 Checkout my website, there's a contact and about page.